 5. Purchases are followed by feelings of remorse

 This guilt doesn’t have to be limited to big purchases, either.
 Instead, compulsive shoppers are just as often attracted to deals and bargain hunting, and they may regret it as lots of smaller buys pile up.
 Despite any remorse that follows, though, shopaholics are adept at rationalizing just about any purchase.

 6. You try to conceal shopping habits

-If you’re hiding shopping bags in your daughter’s closet or constantly looking over your shoulder for passing co-workers as you shop online, this is a possible sign that you’re spending money at the expense of your family, or even your job.
+If you’re hiding shopping bags in your daughter’s closet or constantly looking over your shoulder for passing co-workers as you shop online, this could be a sign you’re spending money at the expense of your family or even your job.

 7. You feel anxious on days you don’t shop